 Starting great but ending merely good, this British thriller full of deadpan laughs is sexy, nasty and features two great actors, Tim Roth and Peter Mullan.
-It can even boast a starmaking performance by Jack O’Connell as The Liability.
+It even boasts a starmaking performance by Jack O’Connell as The Liability.

 The genre is announced before the opening credits, as a man in a car parked somewhere bleak but lit with the rainbow palette of an acolyte of Christopher Doyle is gruesomely garrotted from the rear passenger seat by someone we never see.

 Except it isn’t.
-The genre, I mean.
+The genre we thought it was, I mean.
 Cut to Adam (Jack O’Connell) a total dipstick who has borrowed his mum’s boyfriend’s C Class Mercedes and is razzing it up and down the road, until he inevitably prangs it, which causes mum’s boyfriend Peter to get very angry with him indeed.
-Mum’s boyfriend is played by Peter Mullan, and for Mullan “very angry” is on the kiddie slopes of where he eventually ends up.
+Since Mum’s boyfriend is played by Peter Mullan, “very angry” is only scratching the surface of his rage – there is much worse to come.

 It’s somewhere around here that we’re again re-introduced to the thriller plot that is going to be the undoing of this otherwise rather fabulous little film – Peter appears to be involved in sex trafficking.
 Possibly.
 Who knows?
 He seems the type.

-But as Adam and Roy motor up the country, the film starts to rev up too, Roy’s deadpan responses to Adam’s incessant witless drivelling making for a beautiful comic double act in scene after scene of funny back and forth.
+But as Adam and Roy motor up the country, the film starts to rev up too, Roy’s deadpan responses to Adam’s incessant witless drivelling making for beautiful double-act comedy in scene after scene of funny back and forth.
 “Gizzago” says Adam at one point, wanting to get in on this hitman lark.
 “Gizzago?” replies Roy, incredulously.
 Well it made me laugh.

 At somewhere around this point, as Adam and Roy pause in the woods to kill someone, an innocent hiker, Talulah Riley, wanders onto the scene and the film starts to wander off it.
 It’s not her fault.
-Riley is there to deliver sex by the builder’s bagful, which she does.
-But she also signals the full arrival of Plot B (sex trafficking), which seems as unnecessary as the whole hitman/Handyman business.
+Riley is there to deliver sex by the metric tonne, which she does.
+But she also signals the full arrival of Plot B (sex trafficking), which seems as unnecessary to the film as the whole hitman-as-Handyman business.

 On the upside this is a film about archetypes that locks straight in, and does it unapologetically.
 The hitman, the liability, the liability’s unbelievably violent stepfather, his slutty mother, the sexy girl – that’s just about everyone who’s in this low-budget affair.